sachin-sadhu/obsidian_vault/Year 3 CS/Databases.md

 * Non-key columns must not depend on any other keys but the primary key
 ![[Pasted image 20250220210133.png]]
 Here, emp No is the primary key, but dept name does not depend on it, it depends on Dept No
+## Indices

+For primary index, table must be sorted to whatever the search key is.
+Not the same for secondary index.